Catford: Local authority maintained schools

 The local council maintains Conisborough College and Greenvale School.

 Independent schools

 Catford has two independent schools, St Dunstan's College and a small faith school, Springfield Christian School.

 Parks and green spaces

 River Pool Linear Park

 The walk follows the River Pool downstream from the Ravensbourne River.
-The banking has been planted with native trees and shrubs, herbaceous planting, wild flower grassland and wetland marginal planting.
-The park forms part of the Waterlink Way which forms a significant section of the river from Sydenham to the Thames.
+The banking has been planted with native trees and shrubs, herbaceous planting, wild flower grassland, and wetland marginal planting.
+The park forms part of the Waterlink Way, which forms a significant section of the river from Sydenham to the Thames.

 Unlike many of London's rivers, the Pool remains above ground for most of its length.
-The section of river flows through a linear park from Southend Lane to Catford Hill.
+A section of the river flows through Linear Park from Southend Lane to Catford Hill.

 Mountsfield Park

 In the 1920s, Charlton Athletic F.C. played at The Mount (stadium) in the park.
 The Council holds its annual People's Day event here in July.